BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/ActiveDirectory/CreateUsers.md

                 EmailAddress
                     Single string, optional.
                     This is the email address for the new user.
+                Password
+                    Single string, optional.
+                    This is the password for the new user.
                 Department
                     Single string, optional.
                     This is the department for the new user.